 There aren’t too many issues in life that are universally bad.
 There is always a bit of positive with anything, including shadow IT.

-Recently, there has been a shift in the way that some organizational leaders and IT professionals look at shadow IT.
-You see, businesses are always looking to increase productivity, to get the most out of their available capital, to find solutions for problems.
+Recently, there has been a shift in how some organizational leaders and IT professionals look at shadow IT.
+Businesses always seek to increase productivity, get the most out of their available capital, and find solutions for problems.

-Shadow IT, for all its problems, allows workers to accomplish all three of these fundamental goals; and, it seems IT admins are coming around.
+Shadow IT, for all its problems, allows workers to accomplish all three of these fundamental goals.
+Additionally, it seems IT admins are coming around.

-According to a study of 1,000 IT professionals, 77 percent believe that embracing shadow IT solutions can help a company innovate quicker than their direct competition.
+According to a study of 1,000 IT professionals, 77 percent believe that embracing shadow IT solutions can help companies grow quicker than their direct competition.
 That’s not all.